ska-telescope/ska-rucio-extended-client/README.md

 [root@7021ab386a0f user]# rucio whoami
 ```

-If you want to attach to an existing Rucio development environment, remember to attach the corresponding network and copy the rucio.cfg from the test client container.
+If you want to attach to an existing Rucio development environment, instantiated with docker-compose for example, remember to attach the corresponding network and copy the `rucio.cfg` from the test client container.

 ## Functionality

 Additional functionality provided by this package includes:

 - `rucio-upload-directory`: upload a multi-level directory
 - `rucio-download-directory`: download a multi-level directory (previously uploaded with `rucio-upload-directory`)

 ### rucio-upload-directory: upload a multi-level directory

+Downloading a directory can proceed via two methods: `native` and `metadata`.

+The native method uses Rucio native datatypes to represent the directory structure, but is not well supported within Rucio where bottlenecks are encountered for heavily nested directories.
+See (here)[https://github.com/rucio/rucio/issues/6049].

+The metadata method uses file metadata to store the directory structure.

 ```bash
 eng@ubuntu:~/SKAO/ska-rucio-extended-client$ tree dummy_directory